- ADMIN AREA MY BOOKSHELF MY DASHBOARD MY PROFILE SIGN OUT SIGN IN

 House Made of Dawn Summary.
 House Made of Dawn employs a nonlinear narrative to follow its protagonist, Abel, as he navigates coming of age as a Native American man in a changing society.
 The story opens with Abel running along an empty Southwestern landscape.
 It then shifts back in time to July 20, 1945, as Abel returns from World War II to ...

-House Made of Dawn: A Novel.
-Audio CD - Unabridged, March 10, 2020.
-MP3 CD Format.
-The magnificent Pulitzer Prize-winning classic from N. Scott Momaday.
-A young Native American, Abel has come home from war to find himself caught between two worlds.
-The first is the world of his grandfather s, wedding him to the rhythm of the seasons, the ...
+A young Native American, Abel has come home from a foreign war to find himself caught between two worlds.
+The first is the world of his father's, wedding him to the rhythm of the seasons, the harsh beauty of the land, and the ancient rites and traditions of his people.
+But the other world -- modern, industrial America -- pulls at Abel, demanding his loyalty, claiming his soul...

 The novel House Made of Dawn, by N. Scott Momaday, was first published in 1968.
 Heralded as a major landmark in the emergence of Indigenous American literature, the novel won the 1969 Pulitzer Prize for Fiction.
 House Made of Dawn blends fictional and nonfictional elements to depict life on an Indigenous American reservation like the one where ...